 What documents do you need?

-You’ll generally want the following documents to start an eviction in the Orlando area.
+You’ll generally to give your Orlando eviction attorney the following documents to start an eviction in the Orlando area.

 - Copy of the lease